 On returning home from one of my early trips to India, for the first month or two I told everyone about one of the “disaster” meetings I had in India – while I was presenting my proposal, my Indian colleague was constantly interrupted, taking calls, signing letters, giving instructions and so on.
 At any time there seemed to be four or five people in his office, all actively doing things and distracting him – or so I thought.
 But two months down the track I discovered that he had been paying attention, knew what I proposed and even more, wanted to go ahead.
 Disaster to triumph without even knowing it!

-Time – just one of several major areas of cultural difference that I am collating into The India Code, a cultural guide to succeeding in India.
-More to come.
+Time – just one of several major areas of cultural difference that we face when engaging with wonderful INDIA.